egonelbre/spark/programming-parts/basics-of-programming.rst

 Limits
 ------

 As humans we have several limitations in our processing power.
 We can hold in our heads at most 7+-2 things at once (not an exact number).
-We can't remember everything.
-We are incredibly fast.
+We can't remember everything and we aren't infinitely fast.
 So, if we just keep adding things to and modifying code we will reach this limit quite quickly.
 If the code isn't in our capabilities there is a large risk of introducing bugs.

 First limititation is typing speed.
 The solution to this is reducing the repetetive code.
 In it's simplest form, if we have three places where we use similar code/structure, we can group it and replace it with functions.
 In a more complex way, we can implement a domain specific language to do the grunt work and leave us writing about the important things.
 These two skills are lazyness and recognizing repetition.
 This also removes friction from the coding process, since we don't have to repeat ourselves.